API-Layer GPC Decisions

 Integration

-GPCGuard onboarding mirrors the actual product surface: create a site, accept the DPA, retrieve the embed code, then verify endpoint decisions in the analytics and evidence views.
+GPCGuard onboarding mirrors the actual product surface: create a site, accept the DPA, retrieve the generated snippet, then verify endpoint decisions in the analytics and evidence views.
+Most installs take under fifteen minutes end-to-end.

 01